Structure-Aware Computing, Partial Quantifier Elimination And SAT: An Illustrative Implementation Of

 Let $F$ be the formula to solve.
 Like a CDCL solver, \imsat learns new clauses.
-The difference is threefold.
+The difference is at least threefold here.
 First, \imsat checks \ti{redundancy of literals} instead of just searching for a satisfying assignment.
 Second, \imsat claims $F$ to be unsatisfiable in a subspace \pnt{q} if \ti{induction} applies (\mprop).
-If so, an induction clause falsified by \pnt{q} is derived.
-Third, \imsat \ti{does not have to} add learned clauses to $F$.
-(The inductive reasoning guarantees that if $F$ is unsatisfiable, \imsat can prove this fact without adding to $F$ a single learned clause.)
+Third, \imsat maintains two separate sets of clauses: the formula $F$ and a set $P$ of certificate clauses.

 \imsat calls itself recursively.
-A recursive call accepts the current formula $F$, the set $P$ of certificates, an assignment \pnt{q} specifying the current subspace and an assignment \pent{q}{^*} specifying an $l$-vicinity of a clause of $F$ (see Fig.~\ref{fig:top_proc_sat}).
-In the initial call, $P=\emptyset$,$\pnt{q}=\emptyset$,$\pent{q}{^*}=\emptyset$.
-If $F$ is satisfiable in subspace \pnt{q}, \imsat returns a satisfying assignment.
-Otherwise, it returns a clause implied by $F$ and falsified by $\pnt{q}\cup\pent{q}{^*}$.
-Besides, \imsat returns the current formulas $F$ and $P$.
+A recursive call accepts the current formula $F$, the current set $P$ of certificate clauses, an assignment \pnt{q} specifying the current subspace, a clause $C \in F$ and a literal $l$ of $C$ specifying the $l$-vicinity to explore (see Fig.~\ref{fig:top_proc_sat}).
+In the initial call, $P\!=\!\emptyset,\pnt{q}\!=\!\emptyset$, $C=\mi{nil}$, $l = \mi{nil}$.
+If $F$ is satisfiable in subspace \pnt{q}, then \imsat returns a satisfying assignment.
+Otherwise, it returns an $l$-certificate for the clause $C$ in subspace \pnt{q}.
+Besides, \imsat returns the (modified) formulas $F$ and $P$.

-\imsat starts by running BCP on $F\,\wedge P$ that assigns the unassigned variables of $\mi{Var}(\pent{q}{^*})$ (line 1).
-Besides, as usual, BCP makes assignments satisfying unit clauses.
-If BCP leads to a conflict, a conflict clause \Sub{B}{cnfl} is generated (see Example~\ref{exmp:cnfl_cls}) and returned by \imsat (line 2).
-If the assignment \pnt{q} extended by BCP satisfies $F$, then \imsat returns it (line 3).
+\imsat first runs BCP on $F\!\wedge\!P$ to make assignments specifying the $l$-vicinity of $C$ (line 1).
+If BCP shows that $l$ is redundant, a $l$-certificate \Sub{B}{res} is built by resolution and then returned by \imsat (lines 2-4).
+For instance, $l$ is redundant if BCP runs into a \ti{conflict}, see Example~\ref{exmp:cnfl_cls}.
+(Appendix~\ref{app:red_by_bcp} lists two cases of redundancy of $l$ that are identified by BCP \ti{before} any conflict occurs.)
+If \pnt{q} extended by BCP satisfies $F$, then $l$ is not redundant and \imsat terminates returning \pnt{q} (line 5).

-If \imsat does not terminate after BCP, it runs a \ti{while} loop where literal redundancies of clauses of $F$ are checked (lines 4-15).
-The loop starts with picking a clause $C$ and a literal $l$ of $C$ (line 5).
-We assume here that $l$ is unassigned and not proved redundant in subspace \pnt{q} yet.
-Then \imsat is recursively called to check the satisfiability of $F$ in subspace $\pnt{q} \cup \pent{q}{^*}$ where \pent{q}{^*} specifies the $l$-vicinity of $C$ (lines 6-7).
-This call returns either a clause $B$ falsified by $\pnt{q} \cup \pent{q}{^*}$ (so $l$ is redundant in $C$ in subspace \pnt{q}) or an assignment \pnt{s} satisfying $F$ ($l$ is not redundant).
-The clause $B$ serves as an $\bm{l}$\tb{-certificate} for $C$ in subspace \pnt{q}.
+If \imsat does not terminate after BCP, it runs a \ti{while} loop where literal redundancies of clauses of $F$ are checked (lines 6-15).
+The loop starts with picking a clause $C$ and an unassigned literal $l$ of $C$ not proved redundant in subspace \pnt{q} yet (line 7).
+Then \imsat is recursively called to check the satisfiability of $F$ in subspace \pnt{q} in the $l$-vicinity of $C$ (line 8).
+This call returns either a clause $B$ that is an $l$-certificate for $C$ in subspace \pnt{q} (so $l$ is redundant) or an assignment \pnt{s} satisfying $F$ ($l$ is not redundant).